mlabs-haskell/clb/docs/reports/ms6/article.md

 Cardano | Written By Ilia Rodionov

-In this article, we look at testing with **CLB** - Cardano emulator developed by MLabs.
+In this article, we look at testing with **CLB** - a Cardano emulator developed by MLabs.
 We show how CLB and related tools can be used in various testing approaches when building dApps on Cardano.